elugens/hello-javascript/docs/general-javascript-questions/object-properties/property-flags-and-descriptors.md

 ---

 ### When you are creating a method for an object.
-Is there a way restrict enumeration of the newly created object method?
+Is there a way to restrict the enumeration of the newly created object method?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Yes, you can define the property directly and set the properties enumerable attribute to false.
+  <div><strong>Interview Response:</strong> Yes, you can define the property directly and set the property's enumerable attribute to false.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />